Assault & Battery Articles

 What Is Aggravated Assault in Florida?

-Aggravated assault involves a deadly weapon or intent to commit a felony — elevating the charge to a serious third-degree felony.
+Aggravated assault involves a deadly weapon or intent to commit a felony, which elevates the charge to a serious third-degree felony.
 Learn what elevates a charge and what the penalties are.

 What Is Aggravated Battery in Florida?